Hello, how can we help you?

 Step 4 - Table

 Select the table that will be used by the form that is being imported.
-The system will check if the table exists already; if it does, it is selected automatically, but can be changed.
+The system will check if the table exists already; if it does, it will be selected automatically, but this information can be changed.

 If the table identified in the import file does not exist, the field will be shown blank and must be filled in manually.